-- Hiring new employees or replacing key employees
+- Hiring new employees or replacing key employees.

-- Renovating your current space, adding a new location or moving primary locations
+- Renovating your current space, adding a new location, or moving primary locations.

-- Changing the ownership structure of your business
+- Changing the ownership structure of your business.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.
-Terms, conditions and exclusions apply to coverage.
-See policy for details.